The Sisterhood of the Traveling Pants (film): Plot

-Uncomfortable that her father refers to Paul and Krista as his kids, Carmen resents his being an enthusiastic and present father to them, while he has been largely absent from her life.
-She is embarrassed at a dress shop when her bridesmaid dress is much too small.
-Angered when the saleswoman calls her "the other one", Carmen shouts at everyone and runs away.
+Carmen soon begins to resent Al for being an enthusiastic and present father to Krista and Paul while he has been largely absent from her life.
+Humiliated at a dress fitting when her bridesmaid dress is too small and the saleswoman refers to her as "the other one", Carmen lashes out at everyone before fleeing.

-Carmen eventually returns home and sees Al and her step-family happily enjoying dinner together, oblivious of her absence.
-Enraged, she throws a rock at their dining room window, cracking the glass, and returns to Maryland.
-Tibby tries to help Carmen with her feelings toward her father, but Carmen lashes out at her.
-Tibby leaves upset, although they eventually reconcile.
+Carmen returns home and sees Al and her step-family happily enjoying dinner together, oblivious to her absence.
+Enraged, she throws a rock at their dining room window, shattering the glass, and returns to Maryland.
+Tibby tries to help Carmen reconcile her feelings toward her father, but Carmen lashes out at her.
+Tibby leaves upset, but they eventually reconcile.

-Tibby convinces Carmen to confront her father by phone, during which she expresses her feelings of neglect and abandonment.
+Tibby convinces Carmen to confront her father via phone, during which she expresses her feelings of neglect and abandonment.
 He apologizes sincerely, but Carmen says it is not enough.

-At soccer camp, Bridget develops a crush on coach Eric Richman; despite relationships between coaches and campers being forbidden, she flirts with him and seeks his attention during games.
-When it is Bridget's turn with the Pants, she seduces Eric on the beach at night, losing her virginity.

-Bridget becomes depressed, disappointed it made her feel empty.
-She isolates herself when returning home, but when Lena finds her note, she sends Carmen and Tibby to Bridget's.
-Bridget fears she might be like her mother, whose depression lead to her suicide.
-They reassure her that she is stronger than her mother, comforting her with happy memories.
-On his way back to Columbia University, Eric apologizes to Bridget for his behavior and hopes she will consider him when she is older.
+At soccer camp, Bridget develops a crush on coach Eric Richman.
+Despite relationships between coaches and campers being forbidden, she flirts with him and seeks his attention during games, eventually losing her virginity to him on the beach at night.
+Bridget becomes depressed after their encounter and isolates herself upon returning home.
+Carmen and Tibby visit her, whereupon she confides she is afraid of turning out like her mother, whose depression lead to her suicide.
+The two reassure her that she is stronger than her mother and comfort her with happy memories.
+On his way back to Columbia University, Eric apologizes to Bridget and expresses hope that she will reconsider him when she is older.

-The girls meet Lena at the airport, driving to South Carolina to attend Carmen's father's wedding, despite her reluctance.
-He publicly apologizes for neglecting her, Carmen accepts his apology, joining the blended family onstage for the ceremony.
+The girls meet Lena at the airport before driving to South Carolina to attend Al's wedding, despite Carmen's reluctance.
+Al publicly apologizes for neglecting her, and Carmen accepts his apology, joining the blended family onstage for the ceremony.